 In an unprecedented time of uncertainty and fear, meditating even for just a few minutes daily can increase your feelings of gratitude and altruism.
+We can be more open-minded to hearing others’ perspectives with less triggering powerful emotions of our own.
 Now, more than ever, it is important to focus on what we are grateful for.
 The list of things we may have previously taken for granted could be a mile long – but with the loss of many of these things, we can pay attention to what is truly important in our lives.
 For my family, we are so grateful to be spending this time with each other and to have our health intact – among many other things we’ve come to realize.
-My family and I have chosen to view this time as a way for us to slow down, spend more time with each other, and focus on our health and wellbeing.

 An important piece of self-care and mental health.

 Meditation can be a fabulous part of your daily mental hygiene habits – just as you take care of your physical hygiene, you can also take care of your mind.
 Better still if you can do it daily, as the effects are cumulative and build up over time.
 Taking care of our mental state is crucial at this time when we can sink into fear and despair.
 I encourage you to try it today.